elisabettacaterina/VRIMnodes/README.md

 **History of VRIM nodes for Dynamo:**
 2018.35.2 Stable Version

 **Versioning:** The major number indicates the Year.
-The Minor number indicates the Month and Day.
+The Minor number indicates the Month.
 The build number is an internal build number.

 **Software environment:** Built against Dynamo +1.3.0 and Revit +2017